How to promote a book

 After the success of Shiva Trilogy, Amish Tripathi launched the Ramchandra series with a well thought marketing plan.
 Karan Johar twitterviewed (Twitter interview) the author, which was followed by a grand book launch.
 The highlight of the launch was the thrilling book trailer released on Youtube that showcased a preview of the plot.

-To market a book host live launch events
+To promote a book a book host live launch events

 Harry Potter’s midnight launch parties thrilled millions of fans across the globe.
 The countdown to the midnight party is as exciting as the novel.
 This tradition has been followed for all launches of the Harry Potter books, involving trivia, games, giveaways and many other activities.

-To market a book leverage social media for sneak previews
+To sell a book leverage social media for sneak previews

 Before Westland, Savi Sharma who started out self-publishing her book would use Facebook to promote her book.
 She would also post lines from her book which touched an emotional cord with her friends.
 Now her book features regularly in top 10 fiction.

-To market a book bringing the protagonist alive on social media
+To encourage book sales bring the protagonist alive on social media

 Author Laxmi Hariharan brought her protagonist Ruby Iyer alive before launching her fiction, The Many Lives of Ruby Iyer.
 She launched diaries that chronicled the protagonist’s early life for free on Amazon.
 Hariharan also created a Twitter handle called @RubyIyer, which the author used to express opinions on issues related to women and kids in sync with Ruby Iyer’s personality.